Bush Lake

 A paved walking path leading to a sand volleyball court and playground in the distance.
 Picnic tables with grills are visible in the shaded area to the left, and the area is surrounded by grass and trees.

-Experience nature at your own pace on the 4.4 miles of paved trail, offering scenic views of the water and surrounding landscape throughout all seasons.
+Experience nature at your own pace on the 3.2 miles of paved trails or additional 2 miles of unpaved trails, offering scenic views of the water and surrounding landscape throughout all seasons.

 Paddling